cosmologicon/pywat/README.md

     >>> x + 1.0 < x
     False

+Other languages that have floats and ints do not have this behavior.
+It is specific to Python.

-Also, different systems may have different results, but you can always find at least one wat along these lines.
+Also, your systems may give different results, but you can always find at least one wat along these lines.

-### Operator precedence
+### Operator precedence?

     >>> False == False in [False]
     True